mrtrumbe/recipo/Meat/Roast_Chicken_With_Dressing.md

 totally soaked with just a bit of liquid that won't soak into the bread left in the bottom of the bowl.

-In a separate bowl, whip egg yolks and sugar until significantly lightened in color.
-Pour egg yolks over wet bread mixture and immediately start folding to mix in before it cooks.
+In a separate bowl, whisk egg yolks and sugar until significantly lightened in color.
+Add 1/4 cup of reduced stock liquid (or plain chicken stock if you've run out) and whisk until combined.
+Pour egg mixture over wet bread mixture and immediately start folding to combine before it cooks on the hot bread mixture.

 **For the Bread Salad:**